Fresh Fruits & Vegetables in Spring

 Tomato Medley

-Tomato medley is a vibrant mix of small tomatoes that brings colour, flavour and freshness to spring meals.
+A vibrant mix of small tomatoes that brings colour, flavour and freshness to spring meals.
 Often sold in punnets, these mixes can include cherry, grape, mini roma, teardrop and kumato tomatoes.

 • Toss through warm pasta with chorizo, rocket, feta and olives.